nelsonglory/shibboleth-overlay/README.md

 ### State ###

-Note that it is currently unmaintaned, but as shibboleth does not release new versions that often, chances are good, that it is still current.
+Note as shibboleth does not release new versions that often, chances are good, that it is still current.
 If not, you can likely just rename the ebuilds to the new version number.